GalwayK/PyQt6StudentTracker/README.md

 # What are this application's features?

-This applications allows the user to add students via a menu bar, status bar, and clickable buttons.
+This application allows the user to add students via a menu bar, status bar, and clickable buttons.
 Any changes to the students are reflected in a central table widget.
 Students may be added, edited, searched, and deleted via the user interface, with additional dialogs and windows created to allow the entry of additional information as required.